LM1LC3N7/emby-waiting-time-bypasser/README.md

 1. Install [tampermonkey](https://tampermonkey.net/) as an extension to the web browser
 2. Add this script to tampermonkey (copy/paste code)
 3. Change the line `// @match        http*://media.lmilcent.com/*` of the script with the desired URL

-The purpose of this userscript is to automate the removal of the popup to move on to the next video.